luistripa/SMA-Indigo-Plugin/README.md

 ## How to install
 - Download the SMA.indigoPlugin file
-- Double click on the file to install it on your system
+- Double-click on the file to install it on your system OR move it to the plugins folder
-- Configure a device.
-Please refer to [Device Creation/Configuration](#device-creationconfiguration)
+- You may need to reboot your system

 ## Device types
 - **Inverter**: A normal solar inverter.
 This is what you need when configuring a new inverter.